The Bible Tells me so, Jesus has a God

 And, this “economic Trinity” explanation seems to ignore the fact that both Jesus Christ’s God and our God in the Bible are identified.
 We have the same God as the Lord Jesus Christ: the Father.
 Many, many times the Bible says that our God is the Father (Rom.
 1:7, etc.).
 Our God is the Father.
 Jesus’s God is the Father.
 What would ever cause one to think that our God is a different God from Jesus’s God?
 Only man’s clever speculation that enables him to deny the true God.

-Judge for yourself if you think these diety of Christ explanations as to why Jesus has a God are good and biblical.
+Judge for yourself if you think these deity of Christ explanations as to why Jesus has a God are good and biblical.
 To me, these secondary explanations are dissatisfying, leading to nothing but biblical and philosophical dead ends that contradict the clear teaching of Scripture.
 And these attempted explanations are “necessary” only because the Lord Jesus Christ having a God doesn’t fit Trinitarian or deity of Christ presuppositions.
-Without the presuppositions, there is no need for these lousy, unbiblical speculations, dead-end lies.
+Without the presuppositions, there is no need for these twisted, unbiblical speculations, dead-end lies.

 At least these Trinitarian qualifications recognize that only the Father is Jesus Christ’s God.
 Good for them.
 That is right.
 The Father is the God of our Lord Jesus Christ.
 Our God is the same, the Father.
 “Abba, Father!”
 (Rom.
 1:7, 1 Cor.
 8:6, Gal.
 4:4, etc.).

 But from the Trinitarian or deity of Christ view, why would only the Father be Jesus Christ’s God?
 Why wouldn’t the Trinity be the human Jesus’s God?
+The Spirit?
 Or, why wouldn’t God the Son be the human Jesus’s God?
 Now, there is no “God the Son” in the Bible (I know, most Christians are surprised by that).
 But if God were a Son, then why is not God the Son the God of the human Jesus?

 Aren’t “God the Son” and “God the Spirit”, God enough to be the human Jesus’s God?
 Was not the “God Jesus” the God of the human Jesus?
 Shouldn’t Jesus’s God be Jesus, since Jesus is God?
 Trinitarianism begins to sound like that Sicilian whom you should never get into a battle of wits with when death is on the line.